CU-DBMI/redirects/README.md

 - You're in complete control.
   With a bit of coding knowledge, you can customize it any way you'd like.
   All of the code has detailed comments and is written to be flexible/editable.
+- Redirect happens slightly faster, since it is done "client-side" (in the browser) rather than "server-side".

 **The equivalent**: